Jeff Duncan (politician): 2010

 Duncan ran for South Carolina's 3rd Congressional District when Republican incumbent U.S. representative J. Gresham Barrett ran for governor of South Carolina.
 He was an early Tea Party favorite and was endorsed by the Club for Growth and the National Right to Life Committee.
 In the Republican primary, businessman Richard Cash ranked first with 25% but failed to reach the 50% threshold to win outright.
 Duncan ranked second in the six-candidate field with 23%.
 In the runoff election, Duncan defeated Cash 51%–49%, a vote difference of 2,171.
 He won five of the district's ten counties, mostly in the southern part of the district.
 He won the general election with 62% of the vote, 2% less than John McCain's 64% vote in 2008.
 He won nine of the district's ten counties, losing just McCormick (52%–47%).
 Duncan spent $935,503; Democrat Jane Ballard Dyer spent $272,698.

 2012

 Duncan was reelected in the newly redrawn 3rd district, which excludes Aiken County, and includes two new counties: Newberry and Greenville.
 He received 67% of the vote.
 Duncan outperformed Romney by 2% in the district.

 2014

 Duncan was reelected with 71.18% of the vote over Democratic nominee Barbara Jo Mullis.

 2016

 Duncan was reelected, exceeding his 2014 election margin with 72.8% of the vote, over Democratic nominee Hosea Cleveland.
 He was the first Congressional Republican to carry McCormick County during a presidential election year.
 Duncan outperformed Trump by over 5% in 2016.

 2018

 Duncan was reelected with 67.79% of the vote against Democratic nominee Mary Geren and American Party nominee Dave Moore.

 2020

 Duncan was reelected with 71.21% of the vote against Democratic nominee Hosea Cleveland.

+2022

+Duncan was reelected in 2022 with 97.6% of the vote and no opponent on the ballot.